UKHomeOffice/posters/README.md

 * you remove the Home Office name and logo
 * you give appropriate credit and link back to this repo

+Here are some examples of how the posters have been adapted by external organisations:

+Designing for those who have experienced trauma through domestic or intimate partner violence

+Designing for users with aphasia

 We welcome feedback - please [create an issue](https://github.com/UKHomeOffice/posters/issues) to feedback whether positive or negative.
 Otherwise you can contact the design team at the Home Office on email - [design@digital.homeoffice.gov.uk](mailto:design@digital.homeoffice.gov.uk).

 ## Our posters